Dat-Pudding/PhotoCalc/README.md

 #### Lore
 - Since it only requires the command line and some minor processing power for the maths to work, it should run on any compatible Windows system no matter how weak the hardware is
-- Will likely get ported to Linux first due to it's simplicity and lack of graphics
+- Will likely get ported to Linux first due console/terminal-based functionality
 - rumor has it that a "Back" option is soon to be implemented
 #### To-Do:
 - fix the menu ("back" option)